-Under the Horizon Program ("Horizon"), a Client's Financial Advisor provides non-discretionary investment advisory services, such as recommending and advising on the appropriateness of specific investments for Clients in accordance with their stated investment objectives and risk tolerance.
-In the Horizon Program, Financial Advisors may recommend any of the investments listed above under the section "Advisory Business" and provide such strategies as are suitable and appropriate for the Client.
+Under the Horizon Program ("Horizon"), a Financial Advisor provides Clients non-discretionary investment advisory services, such as recommending and advising on the appropriateness of specific investments for Clients in accordance with their stated investment objectives and risk tolerance.
+In the Horizon Program, Financial Advisors may recommend any of the investments listed above under the section "Advisory Business," provided such strategies are suitable and appropriate for the Client.
 Clients are ultimately responsible for determining whether to implement a Financial Advisor's recommendations for the account.